xavirjk/prf-site/README.md

 ### production Build Location

-1. The contents of the build can be placed at the project root directorate ["PRF-SITE"]
+1. The contents of the `build` can be placed at the project root directorate `prf-site`

 ### Dependencies

-install the project dependencies ["package.json"] run npm install
+install the project dependencies `package.json` run npm install

 ### variables